These gluten free waffles are easy to make, wholesome and oh-so-delicious. Whip up an extra batch to freeze for busy

 Instead of dropping waffles completely from my diet, I decided to play around with some gluten free recipes.
 Of course, they had to be on the nutritious side and absolutely delicious, or why bother?!
 Keeping that in mind, I started with my original recipe and made a few tweaks until I got it just right.
 Guess what?
 We like this new version even better!

 If you tried my original waffle recipe, this one follows the same steps including folding in beaten egg whites to make them fluffy.
 However, instead of wheat flour, I substituted Pamela’s Gluten Free Baking & Pancake Mix.
 I also changed up a few measurements slightly, so be sure to follow the new recipe (at the bottom of the post) closely for best results.

 Note: Look for Pamela’s Baking & Pancake Mix in the health food aisle of your grocery store or order from Amazon.
-This post is not sponsored but does include affiliate links for your convenience.
+Some links used in this post are affiliates.
+Please refer to my disclosure policy for more information.

 Go ahead and add your usual toppings if you like.
 A tiny bit of butter and maple syrup are perfect complements (and maybe some fruit).
 Plain Jane works too.

 As with my original recipe, I suggest whipping up an extra batch of waffles to pop in the freezer for busy weekday mornings.
 Cool completely, then store in an airtight container with a bit of parchment or waxed paper between the layers.

 To reheat, simply pop in the toaster and/or microwave.
 Super easy breakfast option for on-the-go.
 (My son may have a slight addiction to these waffles.
 Can’t blame him though!)